The College

 South Campus Facilities

 Located on the South Campus, the W. George Kennedy Academic Building is a classroom facility named in honor of a long-time Curry Trustee and benefactor.
 The Kennedy Building was entirely renovated in 2000 with new classrooms and offices, along with teaching and open access computer labs equipped with both Macintosh and PCs.
-In 2020, further updated were made to the Kennedy Building including the construction of a ThinkTank Design Studio and renovations to art and music studios.
+In 2020, further updated were made to the Kennedy Building including the construction of a ThinkTank Design Studio, Exercise Science lab, and renovations to art and music studios.
 The Gertrude M. Webb Learning Center on the South Campus houses many resources for Program for Advancement of Learning (PAL) students, including an Assistive Technology Center, an accommodations testing center, an Educational Diagnostic Center, an open-access computer lab equipped with Macintosh and PCs, an open-access Learning Lounge, interactive projection displays, classrooms, conference rooms, and offices for PAL instructors.

 Also on the South Campus is the Alumni Recreation Center (ARC) that serves as multi-purpose facility for the campus community, and a dance studio.
 South Campus is home to additional residence halls, including a suites style residence hall that opened in 1999, and a new 171-bed apartment style residence hall that opened in Fall 2003.